diiq/blog/_writing/imposture.markdown

 >
 > --- Vincent van Gogh

-I suspect the feelings we associate "impostor syndrome" are fine.
+I suspect the feelings we associate with "impostor syndrome" are fine.
 Useful, even.

 In general, feelings aren't bad.
 They're signals.
 The way we _cope_ with feelings can be dangerous or ineffective, though.